Amazon Image Sizes, Ratios and Dimensions Guide for 2024

 Product identifier codes

 Not only is Amazon quite strict about its image requirements, but also about how images should be named.
 When submitting your images, you need to stick to a specific naming convention as well.
-You need to use the following 3 elements: a product identifier without any spaces or dashes, 4-character variant code, and the file extension.
+You need to use the following 3 elements: a product identifier without any spaces or dashes, a 4-character variant code, and the file extension.

 The following are the product identifier codes that you can use: